 - Pile Four: These items aren’t in good condition: trash.

 - Box up Pile Three and put in your car before you have time to re-think.

 - Put the items from Pile One back in your closet.

 - Box up all items from Pile Two and put the box in the back of your closet for 30 days.

 - If you didn’t miss the box after 30 days, DO NOT OPEN IT, donate it.

-Mind – This could be a post on it’s own, but to keep it simple, know that you can free up space in your brain and mind by doing less.
+Mind – You can free up space in your brain and mind by doing less.
 When you work and live with an overloaded mind, you don’t sleep well, you don’t think clearly and decisions are made out of frustration and fear instead of facts and inspiration.
 Slow down, let the unimportant go, and literally open your mind.

 Where do you want to create more space?